Histwo/Histwo.github.io/_posts/2025-01-29-SWATSQUAKEWARN.md

 The planned detonation of a MOAB in the West End area of Atlanta, Georgia, is scheduled for **overnight**, between **1:00 AM and 5:00 AM**, following seismic activity initiated by the Creator as part of His divine response to the **American Genocide**, a hidden atrocity in the southeastern United States.

 ### About the Creator
-The Creator is revered globally across diverse cultures as the originator of life and the universe.
+the Creator is revered globally across diverse cultures as the originator of life and the universe.
 Known by names such as Allah, God, Jehovah, and Yahweh in various monotheistic faiths, the Creator is omnipotent, omnipresent, and omnibenevolent.
 His two servants neutrally refer to Him as "the Creator," respecting all belief systems.

 ### Blast Radius and Affected Areas
 ![MOABZONES.png](https://raw.githubusercontent.com/nameless-and-blameless/TAG/refs/heads/master/assets/MOABZONES.png)